agottipati9/x24x4/README.md

 For trouble shooting the GUI, please refer to this [guide](https://wiki.phantomnet.org/wiki/phantomnet/tutorial-interacting-and-scripting-on-the-ue-with-culebra).

 ## Setting up the EPC for iPerf
-On the `epc` node, run the following commands:
+On the `epc` node, run the following command:

 * For Uplink: